dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/read6.png)

-### Edit the Getting Started KDAJ application and compile it
+## Working with the Getting Started application
 Now that we've tested that we have a working Kinesis setup, let's start with our first Kinesis Data Analytics for Java application.
 We have a simple Getting Started application that we will review, compile, and ultimately deploy.

 * In the navigator on the left-hand side, expand the kinesis-labs folder, then the src folder, all the way as shown in the below screensot until you get to the BasicStreamingJob.java file.
 You may need to slide the divider between the navigator and the main editor to the right to make the navigator section wider.
 Double-click on the file to open it in a tab in the editor.